ruslo/CGold/docs/tutorials.rst

   In provided examples:

-  * CMake will be run in command-line format but CMake-GUI will work in similar way, if behaviour differs it will be noted explicitly
+  * CMake will be run in command-line format but CMake-GUI will work in similar way, if behavior differs it will be noted explicitly
-  * For the host platform ``Linux`` is choosed, use analogous commands if you use another host.
+  * For the host platform ``Linux`` is chosen, use analogous commands if you use another host.
 E.g. use ``dir _builds`` on Windows instead of ``ls _builds``
   * ``Unix Makefiles`` will be used as a generator.
 On \*nix platforms this is